reconmap/documentation/README.md

 # Reconmap documentation

-This repository contain the markdown files that generate content for https://reconmap.com
+This repository contain the markdown files that generate the user and admin manuals content for the Reconmap tool.

 ## Dependencies